How to Invert a Picture? in 3 Easy Steps

 Inverted pixel: RGB(55, 155, 205) → Cool sky blue

-Color Wheel & Complementary Pairs
+Color Wheel and Complementary Pairs

 On the color wheel, inverted colors sit directly opposite each other.
 These are called complementary colors: